batuhan37/Responsive-Coffee-Website/README.md

 ### ☕ Responsive Coffee Website
-- Responsive Coffee Website Using HTML CSS & JavaScript
+- Responsive Coffee Website Using HTML SCSS & JavaScript
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.